Codecademy/docs/content/python/concepts/strings/terms/endswith/endswith.md

 Given a `string`, the `.endswith()` method can be used in the following way:

-The `value` is a required argument that is checked if it exists at the end of the `string`.
+- The required `value` argument, which is checked if it exists at the end of the `string`.
 It is also case-sensitive.

-Optionally, the `value` can be tested for whether it is at the end of a particular substring within the `string`.
-This is done within the `start` and `end` index arguments.
+- Optionally, the `value` can be tested for whether it is at the end of a particular substring within the `string` using the `start` and `end` index arguments.

 ## Example